 Conservation easements are required for the subject application to protect areas identified within the primary management area (PMA).
-Impacts will be evaluated for a determination of the location of a conservation easement, if required at the time of final plat recordation.
+Staff will evaluate the proposed impacts for a determination of the location of a conservation easement, if required at the time of final plat recordation.